-The Bank has a sound Portfolio Management/Monitoring units that monitors and reports the composition of the credit portfolio.
+The Portfolio Management/Monitoring team monitors and reports the composition of the credit portfolio.
 The control mechanism involves monitoring actual sectorial exposure and performance against set internal limits or regulatory threshold.
 Where necessary, breaches on limits are reported via periodic reports to Executive Management.